iliapopov17/BI-Workshop-Projects/Project_09/README.md

 # Unveiling Cellular Dynamics: Single-Cell Profiling of Human Bone Marrow

-This is a short version of the report.
-The full version is available here: [PDF](https://github.com/iliapopov17/BI-Workshop-miniProjects/blob/main/Project%209/BI_Project_9_Popov.pdf)

 ### Abstract
 This study employs CITE-seq technology to explore the cellular landscape of human bone marrow, identifying distinct cell populations and their transcriptional profiles.
 Utilizing Scanpy for data analysis, the research delineates various immune cells, emphasizing the nuanced differences between monocytes and myeloid dendritic cells.
 The findings enhance our understanding of cellular differentiation and immune function within the bone marrow.